 You can support our schools' concerts through donating to our appeal Tickets Please!lpo.org.uk/ticketsplease

-A donation of just £9 will allow a child from one of south London's most disadvantaged schools to attend for free.
+A donation of just £9 will allow a child from a south London school to attend for free.
 To find out more and select the seat you wish to donate click here.

 Each year we provide 16,000 students with this opportunity, with the programming and presentation of the concerts designed in line with National Curriculum objectives.
 We are delighted to have launched our first A Level concert last season, with detailed analysis of two Edexcel syllabus set works.